 - ●Collection Scope

-- Facilities required to provide notification under the Act on the Rational Use of Energy
+- Part of office buildings and commercial facilities that are required to provide notification under the Act on the Rational Use of Energy

 - ●Collection Targets